-How to apply
+How to apply?

+Therefore, interested candidates are invited to contact their country's National Commission for UNESCO to express their interest in being their country’s candidate for this prize.
 If you belong to a national association for the advancement of science or any other science association, including science writers or scientific journalists, inform them of your interest in applying for this prize.

 - Description of the candidate’s background;